 - Wikipedia – Page on the languages of Scotland, including their history and modern usage.

-- Learn Gaelic – Free online resource featuring structured courses to learn Scottish Gaelic.
+- Learn Gaelic – This free online resource features structured courses to learn Scottish Gaelic.

 - RobertBurns.org – Website about Scottish poet Robert Burns.
-Incudes his complete works.
+Includes his complete works.

 How do Scottish people say hello?